Regaliae/Manas-CPU/README.md

 # Manas-CPU
 Files for the 16-bit Manas-CPU architecture.
 Made with Logisim-Evolution { https://github.com/logisim-evolution/logisim-evolution/releases }
+You can read the project report for this project in the provided pdf, though don't expect superb quality.
+Had little time at the end.
 <br/>
 # Registers: 16-bit
  - A (Accumulator)